-A glance at Fortune’s annual Most Admired Companies shows just how important reputation is to the biggest names in the world.
+A glance at Fortune’s annual Most Admired Companies shows just how important company reputation is to the biggest names in the world.

 Populated with the likes of Apple and Walt Disney, the sought-after rankings by Fortune draw on factors like product quality, ability to attract and retain talent, and financial soundness.